 RN work experience is defined as employment in a role that specifically requires a registered nurse.
 Nursing practice may be in clinical practice such as clinical nurse in acute care, ambulatory care, home health, case manager for an insurance company, clinic, or home health nurse; or in nursing administration, education, research, or consultation.

 No standardized tests are required for entrance to this program.

-Students may enter the RN to MS program three times each year.
+The RN-MS program is currently not admitting new students.
 Please visit the College of Nursing's website (https://www.nursing.arizona.edu/rn-msn-curriculum-admissions), and contact our advisors at 520-621-6676 with any questions.

 International applicants will not be considered for conditional admission by this program.

 NURS 521 - Evidence-Based Practice Improvement

 NURS 540 - Health Promotion and Risk Reduction